004Ajay/E2E_Top20Coders_Project/README.md

 Drawbacks:

-* When head is tilted sideways the face detection won't work, I think this is a problem with Haarcascade Classifier.
+* When head is tilted sideways the face detection won't work, this is a problem with Haarcascade Classifier.

 * Even though the system is very stable most of the time, the system randomly fails for unknown reasons.